jenkinsci/deploy-integrationserver-plugin/README.md

 ## Introduction

-This plugin allows deployment of webMethods Integration Server composites to the target webMethods Integration Server.
+This plugin deploys webMethods Integration Server composites to the target webMethods Integration Server or group.

 ## Getting started

-As a pre-requisite, make sure you have WmDeployer package installed and Jenkins has access to the project automator and deployer executables in the file system.
-These executables exist in the WmDeployer package's bin directory.

-Follow the steps below to configure the plugin:
-1. Login to Jenkins server UI.
+Pre-requisites:
+1. WmDeployer package is installed on webMethods Integration Server.
+2. Target Server or Target Group alias is configured using Deployer.
-2. Install the Deploy to webMethods Integration Server Plugin on the Jenkins server.
+3. Deploy to webMethods Integration Server plugin is installed on Jenkins server.

-3. Create a new Jenkins job and go to "Configure" page.
-4. Scroll down and choose "Deploy to webMethods Integration Server" option from the "Add post-build action" drop-down.
+Configuration:
-5. Provide the Repository details and assets that need to be deployed.
+1. Provide the Repository details and assets to be deployed.
+	* Alias - Alias for repository where asset composites exist.
+It can be any name.
+For example: testrepo.
+	* Directory Path - Path to directory where asset composites exist.
+Asset composites as a result of successful build using Asset Build Environment (ABE).
+	* Assets to Deploy - Name of the asset composites to be deployed.
+For example: TestPackage.
-6. Provide the Deployer details.
+2. Provide the Deployer details.
+	* Hostname - Domain name to access webMethods Integration Server with WmDeployer package installed.
+For example: localhost.
+	* Port - Port number to access webMethods Integration Server with WmDeployer package installed.
+Default is 5555.
+	* Credentials - Administrator username and password to access webMethods Integration Server with WmDeployer package installed.
+	* Home Directory - Path to bin directory of WmDeployer package.
+Jenkins node should be running on the same file system.
+For example: C:\SoftwareAG\IntegrationServer\instances\default\packages\WmDeployer\bin.
+	* Project Name - Name for Deployer project.
+It becomes the prefix for the DeploymentSet, DeploymentMap and DeploymentCandidate names.
+It can be any name.
+For example: TestProject.
-7. Provide the Target details.
+3. Provide the Target Integration Server/ Group details.
-8. Click "Apply" and "Save" to save the job and then click "Build" to execute the job.
+	* Server Alias - Target server alias where assets needs to be deployed.
+	* Group Alias - Target server group alias where assets needs to be deployed.

 ## LICENSE